Torsion functions on moduli spaces in view of the cluster algebra: Introduction

 This paper is organized as follows.
-In Section $2$, following Fock and Goncharov \cite{FG}, we review cluster algebras associated to an ideal triangulation of a punctured surface and then show that geometric representations of mapping tori are described by the cluster variables.
+In Section $2$, following Fock and Goncharov \cite{FG}, we review cluster algebras associated to an ideal triangulation of a punctured surface and then show that the characters of geometric representations of mapping tori are described by the cluster variables.
 Section $3$ is devoted to introduce and study non-acyclic Reidemeister torsion for higher dimensional representations.
-In Section $4$ we prove the main theorems, and demonstrate our theory for the figure eight knot complement and the moduli space of $PGL_3(\C)$-representations.
+In Section $4$ we prove the main theorems, and demonstrate our theory with concrete examples.